Ralpina/Workshop-OTU-pipeline/README.md

    </details>

-   :triangular_flag_on_post::computer: Once the directories have been created, we can upload the sequence files .ab1 (to the folder "seqs"), the script files (to the folder "scripts"), and the UNITE database (to the folder "database"), using the SFTP connection set up earlier to navigate the proper directory.
+   :triangular_flag_on_post::computer: Once the directories have been created, we can upload the sequence files .ab1 (to the folder "seqs"), the script files (to the folder "scripts"), the script FUNGuild.py (to the folder FUNGuild), and the UNITE database (to the folder "database"), using the SFTP connection set up earlier to navigate the proper directory.
 Notice that we are using the [UNITE v.9 database](https://doi.plutof.ut.ee/doi/10.15156/BIO/2938068), but you can look for new releases [here](https://unite.ut.ee/repository.php).

 #### Scripts

 In this workflow, we will find three types of scripts (see "scripts" folder):
    - slurm scripts.
 They can have any name and be run from any directory, provided that the right working directory path is specified within the script header.
 To prepare a slurm script, have a look at the [KewHPC guidelines](https://rbg-kew-bioinformatics-utils.readthedocs.io/en/latest/KewHPC/Running_Analysis_with_SLURM/), explaining all the arguments that can be included in the script header, for example the directory you want to run the analyses in, and the log files path.
 It's always useful to include a log file for error messages.
 For instance, one of our slurm scripts called "2_phred.slurm" includes the following arguments:
    ```#SBATCH --chdir=/home/yourusername/myco/```
    ```#SBATCH --error=/home/yourusername/myco/errors/errorphred.txt```